atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 Even in young men who don't yet have visible AGA, miniaturization is often detectable to dermatologists.

-Excluding all participants with miniaturization detectable by a dermatologist means there were likely very few or even no men genetically primed for androgen-sensitive hair loss, particularly given the small sample of 19 men in each of the treatment and control groups.
+Excluding all participants with miniaturization detectable by a dermatologist means there were likely very few or even no men genetically predisposed to significant AGA, particularly given the small sample of 19 men in each of the treatment and control groups.

 ### 3. Blood tests alone don't rule out hair loss driven by factors other than DHT